jtv/libpqxx/include/pqxx/doc/datatypes.md

 "null value" built in.
 For example, a `std::optional` instantiation has a value that neatly maps to an SQL null: the un-initialised state.

-If your type has a value like that, its `pqxx::nullness` specialisation also provides member functions for producing and recognising null values.
+Usually you won't need to bother with this, because most C++ types do not have a null value.
+But if your type does, its `pqxx::nullness` specialisation should describe how this works, and also provide member functions for producing and recognising null values.

 The simplest scenario is also the most common: most types don't have a null value built in.
-There is no "null `int`" in C++.
-In that kind of case, just derive your nullness traits from `pqxx::no_null` as a shorthand:  This tells libpqxx that your type has no null value of its own.
+In that kind of case, you usually don't need to do anything here.
+If that causes compilation problems, or you want your code to say explicitly that there is no null value, specialise your nullness traits but instead of defining any members, just derive the struct from `pqxx::no_null`.

 ```cxx
     // T is your type.